The Link Between Body Image And The Media And Its Damaging Effects

 The damaging effects of media on body image

 The way we perceive ourselves when we look in the mirror can indicate just how healthy or unhealthy our body image is.
-If we have a realistic and compassionate view of our size, shape, and appearance, we tend to view ourselves in a more positive and accepting light.
+People who tend to have a realistic and compassionate view of our size, shape, and appearance may view themselves in a more positive and accepting light.
 If there is a discrepancy between the way we view ourselves and the reality of our body's appearance, we may feel the effects of negative body image.
 The language we use in our heads around our own bodies, or the bodies of others, can also indicate one’s self-esteem and body image.

 Being exposed to a high amount of media can contribute to further disconnect and damage the way someone perceives themselves.
 It can especially add fuel to the flame for those already struggling with disordered eating.
 According to Dr. Phillippa Diedrichs, a senior researcher at the University of West of England's Centre for Appearance Research, "The more time spent on Facebook, the more likely people are to self-objectify themselves."
 This applies to all social media platforms.